In this article, you’ll learn what is piston ring and how it works in a piston. different types of piston rings with their functions, and more.

 2. One Piece Pressed Steel Type

-One-piece pressed steel type oil control ring mostly used in an engine with worn cylinder walls.
+A One-piece pressed steel-type oil control ring is mostly used in an engine with worn cylinder walls.
 It is made of pressed steel instead of cast iron.
 It can seal against only one side of the ring groove in the piston at a time, thus leaving an open path through which oil can pass upward toward the combustion chamber.

-3. Three Piece Steel Rail Type with an Expander
+3. Three Piece Steel Rail Types with an Expander

-In three-piece steel rail type oil control ring, the expander spring forces the rails not only upward into contact with cylinder walls but also upward and downward against the upper and lower sides of the ring grooves in the piston.
+In a three-piece steel rail-type oil control ring, the expander spring forces the rails not only upward into contact with cylinder walls but also upward and downward against the upper and lower sides of the ring grooves in the piston.
 This provides a more effective seal at these three vital points to provide effective oil control.

 Why Only One Oil-Control Ring?